modestotech/BookScraper/README.md

 - This was the most advanced thing that I've done with threading this far, so I took the opportunity to learn and experiment and am now looking forward to a nice code review.

 ### Reasoning
-My first thought was something like the flowchart below, which I made before starting the assignment, to get a grasp of the stages.
-It worked for the one-thread scenario, but for the threaded scenario I opted for a queue-based solution.
-I leave it here either way, as it's conceptually correct although it's not showing the threading logic.
 I've experimented with the thread count and read a bit on what level is appropriate for I/O intensive operations.
 I saw the number 2.5 times the cores so I tested that and some other settings.
 My machine has 16 cores so 40 threads.
 I tested that and some other configurations and 2.5 (40 threads) seems to be a sweet-spot, at least on my machine.